 - Learning about tech fundamentals (History of coding, Computer science fundamentals, Web security, etc.)

-- Tech career exposure (Guest speakers from a variety of tech careers, especially individuals from a minority background; people in tech jobs in non-tech companies)
+- Tech career exposure (“How I became a Developer”, motivational guest speakers from a variety of tech careers, especially individuals from a minority background; people in tech jobs in non-tech companies)

 - Team Building activities

 Technical topics we are looking for in future Huddle series’:

 - Front End Testing